baosang12/BotG/README.md

 ### Path hardening (Windows, OneDrive)

-If your OneDrive folder contains Unicode in its name (for example, `D:\OneDrive\Tài Liệu\...`), prefer an ASCII-safe root and set an environment variable for the repo:
+If your OneDrive folder contains Unicode in its name (for example, `D:\OneDrive\TÃ i Liá»‡u\...`), prefer an ASCII-safe root and set an environment variable for the repo:

 - Recommended repo path: `D:\OneDrive\TaiLieu\cAlgo\Sources\Robots\BotG`
 - Set once per session: